Subscratchem/Chicken-Robot-TP/README.md

-# Chicken-Robot-TP
+# Chicken Robot
-This texture pack replaces Robot 1 with a Blocky Chicken
+This texture pack replaces Robot 1 with a Chicken

+Chicken Robot inspired by Minecraft (duh)